yejinjkim/yejinjkim.github.io/pages/opportunities.md

 ---

 ### For Graduate Students
 We always welcome highly motivated and self-driven graduate students to join our group.
 Graduate research assistants will be paid stipend generously to fully cover tuitions and living expenses.
-High priority will be given to students with strong computational background (e.g., computer science, statistics, mathematics).
-Please
+High priority will be given to students with strong computational background (e.g., computer science, statistics, mathematics) and proven track records of research interest (publication, conference presentation, etc).
+Please follow the three steps below.
 1. [Apply](https://sbmi.uth.edu/applysbmi/) to McWilliams School of Biomedical Informatics (due July 1 for Spring, December 1 for Fall admission).
 2. Fill out the [form](https://forms.gle/Affb1USehKBp8TGp7)
 3. Send email to Dr. Yejin Kim.